KleemoffDeveloper/Upgrade-Game-Scripting/README.md

 # What is this?
 <p>
-This is the "Scripts" folder from my Unity project.
+This is the "Scripts" folder from my Unity project for a game I'm working on called <em>Upgrade!</em>.
 I will be pushing all of the changes I make to the scripts all the way up until the release of the game.
 </p>
 My Local Repository: Upgrade\!/Assets/Scripts